International Business and Marketing, Ph.D.

 SLU's international business and marketing Ph.D. program consists of 54 credits.
 The curricular objective is the intellectual development of students through the advancement of research skills as well as the acquisition and application of knowledge.
 The combination of coursework, teaching, research seminar and dissertation experience is designed to provide students with a sound foundation for productive careers as business school academicians.

-In addition, international business and marketing Ph.D. students at SLU are encouraged to participate in academic and professional conferences and to work with faculty to further develop their individual research and teaching skills.
+In addition, international business and marketing Ph.D. students at SLU are encouraged to participate in academic and professional conferences and work with faculty to develop their research and teaching skills further.

 A primary objective of this Ph.D. program is the training of students in the design and conduct of rigorous research.
-A distinguishing feature of SLU's School of Business is our focus on preparing students to be effective teachers and mentors for the academic profession.
-Theoretical and methodological sophistication are achieved through coursework and through research conducted both with faculty and individually.
+A distinguishing feature of SLU's Richard A. Chaifetz School of Business is our focus on preparing students to be effective teachers and mentors for the academic profession.
+Theoretical and methodological sophistication is achieved through coursework and research conducted with faculty and individually.

-Chaifetz School of Business Ph.D. students are provided the opportunity to teach undergraduate courses as part of their graduate assistantship and are expected to complete the requirements for certification in University Teaching through the Reinert Center for Transformative Teaching and Learning.
+Chaifetz School of Business Ph.D. students are provided the opportunity to teach undergraduate courses as part of their graduate assistantship.
+They are expected to complete the requirements for certification in University Teaching through the Reinert Center for Transformative Teaching and Learning.

-SLU's Ph.D. in international business and marketing offers students an intensive educational experience that is designed to prepare them for academic careers, typically as business school faculty.
+SLU's Ph.D. in international business and marketing offers students an intensive educational experience designed to prepare them for academic careers, typically as business school faculty.

 Applications are reviewed on a rolling basis once all application materials are received.
-Application files are reviewed holistically (considering the applicant's undergraduate work, internship experience, test scores and personal goal statement).
+All materials are due January 15.
+Application files are reviewed holistically (considering the applicant's undergraduate and graduate work, professional and/or academic experience, test scores and professional goal statement).

 - Online application form